 The following will be located in the Pioneer Village area of the festival grounds, in the grassy area on the courthouse lawn:

-Learn About Turtles with a Madison County Naturalist, and go on a turtle egg hunt.
+Learn About Butterflies with a Madison County Naturalist.
 Hosted by Madison County Foundation for Environmental Education (MCFEE).

 Stipling Art by Willard Barker of Willy Ink